Rogers Wireless: History

 Rogers Wireless was founded by Ted Rogers, David Margolese, Marc Belzberg and Philippe de Gaspé Beaubien.

 In 1978, future Sirius XM Radio founder David Margolese dropped out of university and founded the paging company Canadian Telecom.
-Foreseeing that cellular wireless technology would be used for more than simply voice calls, Margolese proposed a plan to obtain a license for Canada’s cellular phone rights.
-At the time, there were no such licenses or commercial cellular services in existence, as the wireless technology was still in the laboratory and experimental.
+Foreseeing that cellular wireless technology would be used for more than simply voice calls, Margolese proposed a plan to obtain a licence for Canada’s cellular phone rights.
+At the time, there were no such licences or commercial cellular services in existence, as the wireless technology was still in the laboratory and experimental.

 Needing significant financing, he approached Rogers Communications, which was owned by Ted Rogers, to partner with him.
 Rogers ultimately joined with Margolese, Marc Belzberg of First City Financial and Telemedia founder Philippe de Gaspé Beaubien to form Cantel, which Margolese named after Canadian Telecom.
-In 1984, the group was granted Canada’s national cellular license.
+In 1984, the group was granted Canada’s national cellular licence.
 Cantel launched service on July 1, 1985.

 In 1986, Ted Rogers purchased a controlling stake in Cantel, which was at the time Canada's only national supplier of cellular telephone service.
 Over the next four years, Rogers bought out his partners, becoming the sole owner of Cantel.
 Cantel was later renamed Cantel AT&T, Rogers Cantel AT&T and Rogers AT&T Wireless; in December 2003, the company became known by its current name, Rogers Wireless, which led to Rogers purchasing AT&T’s 34% stake in the company for $1.8 billion the following year.